LightSys/chrome-audit-addon/README.md

 Phase Five: UI to edit/build the add-on configuration file.
 Deliverables would include complete source code to the add-on, documentation, and ensuring LightSys has sufficient copyright rights to the code so that LightSys can continue to use and develop the project.

+Design Discussion (by design reviewers)
+GregBeeley 02/05: Pulling a bit of design wisdom out of Tom's comments in the scoring section below: The XAudit header should always be sent, with a passed/failed indication in the header (instead of only sending it when "passed").
+The hex string value in the X-Audit header should consist of 64 bits of salt, plus the first 192 bits of the sha-256 hash, and the salt should be included in the hashing of the configuration file (i.e., HMAC-SHA256 should be used, with the configuration file as the key to the hash and the salt as the message content -- that may seem backwards as the config is much larger than the salt, but it is exactly what HMAC is designed to do; we're using the "secret" config, shared by browser and server, as the key to authenticate the salt, which is probably better called a nonce rather than a salt).
+For performance, the browser and server can pre-hash the configuration and use that hash as the key to HMAC (HMAC internally hashes the key anyhow when the key is longer than the hash's blocksize).
+That saves a bit of CPU time in not having to re-hash the entire config every time a request is issued and validated.
+If the server chooses to, it can maintain a list of used salts and reject X-Audit headers re-using an already-used salt.
+We could consider a counter here or a s/key or RKE style OTP system for generating salt (so the server could prevent replay without maintaining a huge list), but that would require the browser to maintain state (and to do so for each secured URL), something that would have to be carefully considered based on what happens when the user re-installs the browser or logs in using a second device.
+I say this is a second go-around consideration.
+GregBeeley 02/07: As I've thought about this some more, I think the counter idea is a good one, and the counter and failed/passed should be included with the salt in the "message" for the HMAC computation.
+However, the counter is a "phase two" thing here.
+If participants are really ambitious and want to know more about this option, we can discuss it after project selection.
+Recommendation Level (0=worst, 10=best) and Thoughts
+TimYoung 02/02 Rank 10 -- This is an awesome idea.
+Many security things foist a policy on someone.
+This is set up so the organization can build their own policy and be able to enforce it.
+I suspect that after a number of ICCMers use it, there might be some additions / changes.
+But it looks very configurable from a quick glance.
+Since Your edit was saved. ×
+Greg already has knowledge about building plugins, I think a lot of the technological road-blocks have already been figured out.
+It is a great, multi-organization project.
+If we make it, be sure it gets presented for TFM at the next ICCM!
+Tom Francis 02/02/2017.
+9. My biggest concern is if the usefulness of the add-on will outlive its ability to do its job.
+Chrome, e.g. has been restricting what add-ons can do about other add-ons; I expect it won't be long before add-ons cannot enumerate other add-ons.
+I would suggest the X-Audit header _always_ be sent to the "secured" URLs, not just when everything is OK.
+That should prevent another add-on from masquerading as this one (so long as this one is actually installed), since the server would receive the header twice, once indicating failure (from this add-on), and once indicating success (from the fake).
+The server could then choose to just deny access.
+I'd also recommend a random salt that is prefixed to the value, and truncate the hash (so someone would have to inspect the add-on to determine it's not just a hash).
+That's a good deal more work for the server, but it allows future expansion of using different configurations for different servers, and forces any masquerading to be done at the browser level, and not by a man-in-the-middle, since the MiTM couldn't have access to the actual configuration.
+A simplified version of the add-on which doesn't have "secured" URLs and doesn't send the special header could also be generically useful, as I haven't found any generic add-on blacklists outside of some AV programs (which have been heavily criticized for blocking the good stuff and letting the malware go unchecked).
+GregBeeley 02/03/2017: Good thoughts, Tom, on the salt and on always emitting the X-Audit header.
+I had assumed the browser would not emit the same header twice, but I did not test that. :) Verifying the salt/hash shouldn't be a compute problem for the server (I wasn't considering an iterative hash here to try to further conceal the config; that would be quite expensive to apply to every request).
+DanDennison 02/05 Rank 10 I think this is a great idea.
+I too have similar concerns about the longer-term usefulness of this, but it is a start.
+I think it should be an Extension so that it can change its icon to indicate all is not well and cite the reason for it when clicked on.
+Strongly suggest recommending to the users to store client certs in TPMs or Yubikeys.
+The phased development idea also warms the heart.
+I would package this for deployment with many things left for the enterprise to customize, e.g. the secured URL list, the name of the special header, (if possible in Chrome) the desired header order to use when hitting secured sites, and (most importantly) the ability to pin certificates for the configuration server and for the secured sites!!